anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 - Then testing was done for 120K testing images with the weights loaded so far.
 - Same strategy was repeated for different size of data.
 Model was saved after each set of training and weights saved were carried over for further training by loading the model from last saved weights (application of transfer learning).
 - Source code for dataloader and trabsforms can be seen in https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/tree/master/src/dataset

 ## Network
-- Network used was
+- Network used was custom one. https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/src/models/S15_FGDepth_models.py

 ## Loss Functions
-## Strategy Used
+- BCELOSS, SSIM and Diceloss were tried out.
+- Eventually Diceloss was used for mask and SSIM for depth